 Philippe Formentin lives in the wine-obsessed town of Clermont l'Hérault.

-We really liked this wine when we first tried it at a salon in Montpellier this year.
-The name arises because the wine has been made from grapes picked from three different plots of Grenache Noir, the grape varety so beloved of the Languedoc and the Clermont l'Hérault area in particular.
+The name "Ménage à Trois" arises because the wine has been made from grapes picked from three different plots of Grenache Noir, the grape varety so beloved of the Languedoc and the Clermont l'Hérault area in particular.

 The grapes were destemmed and then left to macerate for 3 weeks.
 The juice was then transferred to old barrels for 6 months and then to stainless steel tanks for another six months.

-It is elegant, it is light and it has been made with skill and care.
+It is elegant, it is light (though not as light as last year) and it has been made with skill and care.
 This is a great wine for year-round drinking.

 Picpoul is a legendary grape variety of the area around the coastal town of Sète in the Languedoc.
 Here it is often teamed with oysters and other seafood dishes such as the amazing local version of the pie called Tielle de Poulpe Sètoise which is braised octopus served in a bread-dough pastry shaped almost like an Australian pie.